beneditomacedo/blog/_posts/2024-03-15-Variaveis-de-Ambiente-Shell.md

 <br><br>
 <sup>
-A versão do Linux é LinuxKit 4.9.125 e a do node é 11.2.0
+A versão do Linux é LinuxKit 4.9.125
 </sup>